Percolation and disorder-resistance in cellular automata

-The simplest additive rule, {\it Xor\/} CA $\mu_t$, is defined on the state space $\{0,1\}^{\bZ}$ by
+The simplest additive rule, \textit{Xor} CA $\mu_t$, is defined on the state space $\{0,1\}^{\bZ}$ by

 One might consider $\mu$, and not $\lambda$, to be the most natural candidate for the web dynamics.
-However, while $\mu$ does have some points of interest (see, for example Proposition~\ref{power-law}), many of the main issues we consider become trivial in this setting.
-For example, $\mu$ either only occupies points satisfying a parity constraint or generates an impenetrable web even for empty paths \cite{BDR, GG1}.
+However, while $\mu$ does have some points of interest (see, e.g., Proposition~\ref{power-law}), many of the main issues we consider become trivial in this setting.
+For example, $\mu$ either only occupies points satisfying a parity constraint or generates an impenetrable web even for empty paths \cite{BDR,GG1}.

-In the other direction one might ask whether similar results hold if $\lambda$ is replaced by an arbitrary additive rule.
+In the other direction, one might ask whether similar results hold if $\lambda$ is replaced by an arbitrary additive rule.
 It is indeed likely that a more general theory could be developed in this setting.
-One complication is that predecessors of the all-0 state will no longer necessarily be unique (as they are for {\it 1 Or 3\/} --- see Lemma~\ref{predecessor-of-zeros}) and as a result ``mixed replicators'' similar to the top example of Figure~\ref{mod-webxor} may be the norm.
+One complication is that predecessors of the all-0 state will no longer necessarily be unique (as they are for \textit{1 Or 3}---see Lemma~\ref{predecessor-of-zeros}) and as a result ``mixed replicators'' similar to the top example of Figure~\ref{mod-webxor} may be the norm.

 On the other hand, all our results generalize with appropriate minor changes in the definitions to CA with a quiescent state $0$, first-level state $1$ and other states $2,\ldots, s$.